gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

 ## Supported options for self-signed certificates targeting the GitLab server

 This section refers to the situation where only the GitLab server requires a custom certificate.
-If other hosts also require a custom certificate authority (CA), please see the [next section](#trusting-tls-certificates-for-docker-and-kubernetes-executors).
+If other hosts (e.g. object storage service without [proxy download enabled](https://docs.gitlab.com/ee/administration/object_storage.html#proxy-download)) also require a custom certificate authority (CA), please see the [next section](#trusting-tls-certificates-for-docker-and-kubernetes-executors).

 GitLab Runner supports the following options: